-If a student misses the May 1 priority deadline, s/he should apply as soon as possible thereafter in order to receive the best possible aid package, even if not starting school until the following spring.
+If a student misses the May 1 priority deadline, s/he should apply as soon as possible thereafter even if not starting school until the following spring.
 In addition to completing the general financial aid application requirements described above, applicants should:

 - PROMPTLY respond to all requests for additional information.
-(Preferably by June 30) - GET ADMITTED to a degree program or to an eligible certificate program\. - PREREGISTER for courses as early as possible.
+(Preferably by June 30) - GET ADMITTED to a degree program or to an eligible certificate program. - PREREGISTER for courses as early as possible.
 (Returning students should register by June 30) - SIGN AND RETURN all award letters offering aid.